 Workflows are automation tools which help an organization to automate the checks and balances while efficiently executing a business process in an end-to-end manner.
 As you can imagine, there are various people belonging to various departments who work in an interdependent mesh to fulfill the business process.
 Also, certain users participate only on a needed basis.
 For example, consider a scenario where if a purchase order worth more than $ 100,000 is raised, it needs an approval from the purchase head.
 In this case, purchase head’s participation is limited to reviewing and approval of large purchase orders only.

 A workflow is a great tool to streamline the process and to have a better coordination among the business stakeholders.
 Apart from notifying the business users when their participation is required, it also executes checks and balances in an automated manner.

-Having understood the significance of workflows, let us look at how we can configure a workflow in SAP ECC.
+Having understood the significance of workflows, let us look at how we can configure a workflow in SAP.
 To summarize, the video link below demonstrates all the important aspects of workflow which are:

 - Defining a new workflow to send notification on Sales order change

 - How to test workflows

 - How to check the notifications in the business workplace

 The following are the main business reasons why workflows could be useful to an organization.